paulpflug/imagemin-manager/README.md

 declarative use of imagemin \o/.

+Features:
+  - image processing powered by [imagemin](https://github.com/imagemin/imagemin)
+  - image preprocessing powered by [jimp](https://github.com/oliver-moran/jimp)
-Will skip files, when the source is older than the target.
+  - will skip files, when the source and the config file are older then the target

 ### Install